Neyman-Pearson Multi-class Classification via Cost-sensitive Learning: Introduction

 \subsection{Organization}

-We organize the remaining part of this paper as follows.
-In Section \ref{sec: method}, we develop two algorithms to solve the NPMC problem \eqref{eq: NPMC}, which are denoted as NPMC-CX (ConveX) and NPMC-ER (Empirical Risk), respectively.
-In Section \ref{sec: theory}, we show that NPMC-CX enjoys multi-class NP oracle properties and strong consistency under parametric models, and NPMC-ER satisfies multi-class NP oracle properties under a broader class of models, as long as the model can fit the data well enough.
-Section \ref{sec: general confusion matrix problem} discusses how the two proposed algorithms can be extended to solve the confusion matrix control problem.
-We demonstrate that our approaches are effective via simulations and real data experiments in Section \ref{sec: numerical}.
+We organize the rest of this paper as follows.
+In Section \ref{sec: method}, we develop two algorithms to solve the NPMC problem \eqref{eq: NPMC}, denoted as NPMC-CX (ConveX) and NPMC-ER (Empirical Risk), respectively.
+In Section \ref{sec: theory}, we show that NPMC-CX enjoys multi-class NP oracle properties under Rademacher classes, and NPMC-ER satisfies multi-class NP oracle properties under a broader class of models, as long as the model can fit the data well enough.
+We validate the effectiveness of our approaches via simulations and real data experiments in Section \ref{sec: numerical}.
 Section \ref{sec: discussion} summarizes our contributions and points out a few potential future research directions.
-All the proofs are relegated to the appendix.
+Due to the page limit, some additional discussions, extra numerical results, and all the proofs are provided in the supplementary materials.